bandprotocol/band/.github/ISSUE_TEMPLATE/bug-report.md

 ## Steps to Reproduce
 [ 1, 2, 3 steps explaining how to get the bugs.
 Remove if obvious. ]

+## Suggested Solutions
+[ How you think this bug should be fixed.
+Any idea is welcome! ]

 ## Additional Context
 [ Anything else you think would be beneficial to reader?
 Optional. ]